jessp01/devilspie2/README.md

 * `get_window_xid()`
   <a name="user-content-get-window-xid" />

-  Returns the X window id of the current window.
+  Returns the X window ID of the current window.

 * `get_window_class()`
   <a name="user-content-get-window-class" />